aws/eks-anywhere/docs/content/en/docs/tasks/cluster/cluster-upgrades.md

 etcdadm-bootstrap        v1.0.2-rc3+54dcc82              v1.0.0-rc3+df07114
 etcdadm-controller       v1.0.2-rc3+a817792              v1.0.0-rc3+a310516
 ```
-To format output in json, add `-o json` to the end of the command line.
+To the format output in json, add `-o json` to the end of the command line.

 ### Performing a cluster upgrade